flyingcircusio/doc/src/infrastructure/ai.md

 ## Known issues and restrictions

+Our AI stack is built faithfully on an open source approach building on top of a wide variety of open source components including Linux with its GPU drivers, VLLM as the core of the inference engine (which in turn also uses a large number of other projects' libraries) as well as in-house developed tools.

-Our open source based stack using Linux, VLLM, and other components is under active development from a broad community of developers.
-At the same time, the nature of implementing a de-facto standard like the OpenAI API for a wide variety of GPUs, model architectures and an ever growing feature matrix may cause specific compatibility issues.
+All of those are under active development from a global community of developers.
+At the same time, the nature of implementing a de-facto standard like the OpenAI API for a wide variety of GPUs, model architectures and an ever growing feature matrix may cause specific compatibility issues and vary over time.

-To support our customers we provide a list of issues that have had visible impact in the past.
-This list is given on a best effort basis and as many AI features have fuzzy behaviour, we suggest to try them for your specific use case still.
+We make an explicit effort to provide a consistent experience for our customers, which includes providing a transparent list of compatibility issues that have had visible impact in the past.
+However, even if you might be impacted, we encourage you to revisit the items in this list from time to time if they are relevant to your use case as they might behave differently in your context and might even have improved over time but may not have been documented clearly in the upstream projects.

 Look-around regular expressions in structured output are not supported : Using regular expression that leverage look-around/look-ahead/look-behind features